japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 INFO Resubmitting failed stages
 ```

-`resubmitFailedStages` xref:scheduler:DAGScheduler.adoc#clearCacheLocs[clears the internal cache of RDD partition locations] first.
-It then makes a copy of the xref:scheduler:DAGScheduler.adoc#failedStages[collection of failed stages] so DAGScheduler can track failed stages afresh.
+`resubmitFailedStages` scheduler:DAGScheduler.md#clearCacheLocs[clears the internal cache of RDD partition locations] first.
+It then makes a copy of the scheduler:DAGScheduler.md#failedStages[collection of failed stages] so DAGScheduler can track failed stages afresh.

 NOTE: At this point DAGScheduler has no failed stages reported.

-The previously-reported failed stages are sorted by the corresponding job ids in incremental order and xref:scheduler:DAGScheduler.adoc#submitStage[resubmitted].
+The previously-reported failed stages are sorted by the corresponding job ids in incremental order and scheduler:DAGScheduler.md#submitStage[resubmitted].

 == [[handleExecutorLost]] Getting Notified that Executor Is Lost -- `handleExecutorLost` Handler